Pokoyokjk/TFG_Gloria/README.md

 docker compose up -d
 ```

-6. The URL of the SEBB is `http://127.0.0.1:5000`
+6. The URL of the SEGB is `http://127.0.0.1:5000`

-## 4. Sending data to and retrieving data from the SEBB.
+## 4. Sending data to and retrieving data from the SEGB.

 To update a new TTL file containing one or several triples, we makes a POST request to the */log* route.
 Given that we have a Turtle file "*data.ttl*".

 >[!IMPORTANT]
->We strongly recommend to do **NOT use blank nodes** in any triples you want to log in the SEBB.
-They will not break the SEBB, but it can generate duplicated blank nodes (in the global graph) if they are sent several times to the SEBB due to external limitatios.
+>We strongly recommend to do **NOT use blank nodes** in any triples you want to log in the SEGB.
+They will not break the SEGB, but it can generate duplicated blank nodes (in the global graph) if they are sent several times to the SEGB due to external limitatios.

 We can make it through the *curl* tool if using *bash*: